-Stormwater

-Program

-Environmental Protection Agency - Stormwater Best Management Practices
+- Learn about the Environmental Protection Agency's Best Stormwater Management Practices HERE. - Learn about Michigan's Water Strategy HERE.

-Michigans Water Strategy
+Section 14: SEMCOG "Seven Simple Steps"

-SEMCOG Seven Simple Steps Why worry about Stormwater?
-Contributors to Stormwater Pollution Stormwater What are we doing about the Washing cars in the drive, and letting soapy/dirty water run to the storm drain.
-Leaving pet waste on lawns and other areas.
-Program problem?
-Improperly using, storing or disposing of household cleaners.
-Websites Fertilizing more than required, and leaving it on the sidewalk. websites What is a Watershed?
-Allowing grass clippings and leaves to sit on walks and drives.
-Clinton River Watershed SEMCOG offers technical support on a number of issues including effective stormwater management.
+Contributors to Stormwater Pollution:

+- Washing cars in the drive and letting soapy/dirty water run to the storm drain. - Leaving pet waste on lawns and other areas. - Improperly using, storing, or disposing of household cleaners. - Fertilizing more than required and leaving it on the sidewalk. - Allowing grass clippings and leaves to sit on walks and drives.

+SEMCOG offers technical support on a number of issues including effective stormwater management.
 SEMCOG has developed a series of simple steps each of us can take to help decrease our impact on our watersheds.
-These "Seven Simple Steps" offer practical, real world tips on ways we can keep our water SEMCOG "Protect Our Waterways" Website Huron River Watershed clean.
+These "Seven Simple Steps" offer practical, real-world tips on ways we can keep our water clean.
 Click the headings below for more information.

+Save Water

-Pollutants & Illicit Discharges Save Water A Citizen's Guide The Great Lakes are the largest system of fresh water on earth and contain almost 85 percent of North America's supply.
+The Great Lakes are the largest system of fresh water on earth and contain almost 85 percent of North America's supply.
 Each one of us uses about 77 gallons of water each day.
 That is a lot of water.
-Overuse wastes water, money, and adds to pollution. to Watershed Friendly Lawn Fertilizer Total Maximum Daily Loads (TMDLs) Practice good car care A Citizen's Guide Sewer Overflows & Illicit Discharges There are over 68 million automobiles in the U.S., and almost half of them leak some sort of hazardous fluids.
+Overuse wastes water, money, and adds to pollution.

+Practice good car care

+There are over 68 million automobiles in the U.S., and almost half of them leak some sort of hazardous fluids.
 Combined with the used fluids that are improperly disposed of, and the substances used to keep them clean, our cars are a major contributor to the pollution of our waters.
-Proper care of them is crucial. to Watershed Friendly Boat & Auto Care Impervious Cover and Flooding impervious cover and riooung Choose earth friendly landscaping A Citizen's Guide to Riparian Zone Management Many of us take pride in our lawns and gardens for the curb appeal we think they provide yet the way we maintain them is a major contributor to the pollution of our waters.
+Proper care of them is crucial.

+Choose earth friendly landscaping

+Many of us take pride in our lawns and gardens for the curb appeal we think they provide yet the way we maintain them is a major contributor to the pollution of our waters.
 There are better alternatives.

-Rain Barrels Help keep pollution out of the storm drains A Citizen's Guide to Native, Non-Native, & Invasive Species If you learn only one thing from reading these pages, it should be that the water that goes into our storm drains does not get treated, but is discharged directly into our waterways.
-This means that all of the pollutants carried by the water are also discharged there.
-Keeping pollutants out of our stormwater Rain Gardens Why use Native Plants? and thus our storm drains is the single biggest contribution we can make toward eliminating stormwater pollution.
-A Citizen's Guide to Watershed Household Hazardous Waste Fertilize caringly Friendly Pet Care Your lawn does not require all of the fertilizer you likely apply to it.
-Fertilizer is a pollutant, it should be used sparingly.
-It is required by law that any fertilizer left on your walks and drives be swept back onto the lawn Good Housekeeping area.
+Help keep pollution out of the storm drains

+If you learn only one thing from reading these pages, it should be that the water that goes into our storm drains does not get treated but is discharged directly into our waterways.
+This means that all the pollutants carried by the water are also discharged there.
+Keeping pollutants out of our stormwater and thus our storm drains is the single biggest contribution we can make toward eliminating stormwater pollution.

+Fertilize caringly

+Your lawn does not require all the fertilizer you likely apply to it.
+Fertilizer is a pollutant; it should be used sparingly.
+It is required by law that any fertilizer left on your walks and drives be swept back onto the lawn area.
 Be sure that you or your lawn care contractor does this.

-SEMCOG "Seven Simple Steps" Clean up after your pet A Citizen's Guide to Cold Weather Stormwater carries everything it comes into contact with, including pet waste, to storm drains and discharg- Practices es it untreated into our waters.
-Carefully store and dispose of household cleaners and chemicals The great majority of household cleaners and chemicals are poisons and pollutants.
-Proper care in their use, storage and disposal is critical to your health safety and the environment.
-Take steps to protect yourself, and keep these substances out of our waters.
+Clean up after your pet

+Stormwater carries everything it encounters, including pet waste, to storm drains and discharges it untreated into our waters.

+Carefully store and dispose of household cleaners and chemicals

+The great majority of household cleaners and chemicals are poisons and pollutants.
+Proper care in their use, storage, and disposal, is critical to your health, safety, and the environment.
+Take steps to protect yourself and keep these substances out of our waters.

+- Visit SEMCOG's "Protect Our Waterways" Program Website HERE - Visit A Citizen's Guide to Watershed Friendly Lawn Fertilizer HERE - Visit A Citizen's Guide to Watershed Friendly Boat Care HERE - Visit A Citizen's Guide to Rain Barrels HERE - Visit A Citizen's Guide to Rain Gardens HERE - Visit A Citizen's Guide to Watershed Friendly Pet Care HERE - Visit A Citizen's Guide to Cold Weather Practices HERE